Bissulfosuccinimidyl suberate: Disuccinimidyl suberate

 Disuccinimidyl suberate (DSS) is the non-water-soluble analog of BS3.
 DSS and BS3 express the same crosslinking ability toward primary amines.
-The major structural difference between these two molecules is that DSS does not contain the sulfonate substituents at either end of the molecule, and it is this difference that is responsible for the uncharged, non-polar nature of the DSS molecule.
-Due to the hydrophobic nature of this crosslinker it must be dissolved in an organic solvent such as dimethylsulfoxide before being added to an aqueous sample.
+The structural difference between these two molecules is that DSS does not contain the sulfonate substituents at either end of the molecule, leading to the uncharged, non-polar nature of the DSS molecule.
+Due to the hydrophobic nature of this crosslinker, it must be dissolved in an organic solvent such as dimethylsulfoxide, before it can be added to an aqueous sample.
 Because of the ability of DSS to cross cell membranes, it is best suited for applications where intracellular crosslinking is needed.